stavarengo/mob-tool/README.md

 pip install mob
 ```

+## What changes the tool makes in my repository

+- It creates a file called `.mob.last_team.json` and marks it to be ignored by Git (`.git/info/exclude`).
+This does not
+  affect the repository in any way, but it allows the tool to keep track of the team members that were used in the last
+  session.

 ## How will this work (when the app is finished)

 A developer can start a Mob Programming session by typing `mob start BRANCH_NAME teammember1,teammember2,...` in the